*feature image photo credit: Bruce Schuler

-A CSA (Community Supported Agriculture) is a way to invest directly into a local farm.
+Community Supported Agriculture is a way to connect directly to a local farm to stock your fridge with delicious fruits and veggies.
 Here’s how it works…

 Families Love the Local Connection With a CSA